 How would you describe someone’s personality?

 You might say someone is “funny” or that they’re “brave.”
 They’re sociable, quiet, or aggressive.
-These are all traits, or qualities and characteristics that a person may have.
+These are all traits, qualities, and characteristics a person may have.

 Many personality theories focus specifically on traits.
 This includes Gordon Allport’s work in the early 1900s.
 Allport was considered one of the first personality psychologists.
 He proposed that there were over 4,000 personality traits that made someone unique.